- You are here:

 IGBK is engaged with several organisations and networks, particularly at the European level.
 In cooperation with its partners, IGBK attempts to insure that the interests of artists are taken into consideration at relevant political and administrative decision-making levels.

 IGBK represents the German National Committee of the International Association of Art (IAA), which with more than 90 members is the world's largest international NGO of visual artists.
-Currently IGBK also acts as the office of IAA Europe.
+IGBK is part of the current Executive Committee of IAA Europe and has acted as the office of IAA Europe 2015-2019.
 We are active in Culture Action Europe (CAE) and in the artists mobility network On The Move (OTM).
 IGBK is a member of the German UNESCO Commission and of the Kunstrat (Fine Arts Council) of Deutscher Kulturrat (German Cultural Council).

 Internationale Gesellschaft der Bildenden Künste (IGBK)